ooke/lesskey/README.md

-Usually you do not need to change the `seq #` field, it is only needed if you use this password manager as a S/Key calculator, playing with the `seq #` without to know what you are doing is dangerous.
+Usually you do not need to change the `seq #` field, it is only needed if you use this password manager as a S/Key calculator, playing with the `seq #` without knowing what you are doing is dangerous.

 # S/Key usage